Creating a Hygge Bedroom

-Choose strong wooden furniture
+Choose solid wooden furniture.

 Lots of blankets

-Generally, it would help if you were thinking about comfort, though, so consider putting lots of pillows on your bed, too.
+Generally, it would help if you were thinking about comfort, so consider putting lots of pillows on your bed, too.
 They’ll support you while you cuddle up to your partner or settle down with a good book.

 Install a fireplace

 Of course, a wooden fireplace might not be practical in your bedroom, but you don’t have to miss out.
-You can set up a gas fireplace, which will look just as good as the real thing.
+You can set up a gas fireplace, which will look as good as the real thing.
 Failing that, you can harness the power of the internet and stream a virtual fireplace onto your TV.
-Netflix, for instance, offers the “Fireplace for your Home” series.
+Netflix, for instance, offers the “Fireplace for Your Home” series.

-Pay attention to your lighting
+Pay attention to your lighting.